hrt/Lmeme/README.md

 Note that this repo currently assumes that you have "Target Champions Only" binded to middle mouse (MB3)

 ## Known Issues
 * Issues with retrieving wind up times for certain champs like Jhin and Jinx.
 They're not supported - I've hard coded a 30% wind up animation when we can't automatically find it.
-You should see a warning logged about this when you first orb-walk and attack and champion.

 ## Offsets